 Creating test reports

-Create and view test reports in Codefresh
+Create and view test reports in Codefresh with cloud storage integrations

-Currently, Codefresh supports storing test reports in:
+Currently, Codefresh supports storing test reports for the following providers:

 Test report modes

-There are two modes for processing test reports in Codefresh, built-in and custom test reporting
+There are two modes for processing test reports in Codefresh, built-in and custom test reporting:

 - Built-in test reporting based on the Allure framework